Faculty and Staff

 Welcome to the Student Accessibility Services web resource for members of the Dartmouth faculty and staff.
 SAS is a resource for faculty and staff members who are working with individual students with disabilities or to assure that your programs, activities, and services are fully accessible.
 Equal opportunity for individuals with disabilities and compliance with disability civil rights laws is a shared responsibility that extend across the campus.
 Basically, each department, office, campus activity, etc. is responsible for the accessibility of its own programs, services and activities.
 Below are information and links to more detailed documents addressing issues that should be considered or that often arise.

 Two key and fundamental responsibilities are (1) providing “effective notice” about the accessibility of your program and events and how individuals with disabilities can request disability-related academic adjustments and services as well as (2) assuring effective communication for individuals who need alternatives to your print or spoken information.
 For more information, see:

 Academic Adjustments and Services

 Each year, the Dean of the Faculty and the Vice Provost for Student Affairs writes a joint letter to the members of the Dartmouth College Faculty of Arts and Sciences providing information on the process for providing appropriate academic adjustments and services for students with disabilities.
-See the September 12th, 2014 letter from Inge-Lise Ameer, who was the Interim Dean of the College, Inge-Lise Ameer, and Michael Mastanduno, Dean of the Faculty of Arts and Sciences, and Inge-Lise Ameer, Vice Provost for Student Affairs, to the members of the faculty at: Letter from Dean Johnson 10/8/13 (pdf).
+See the September 12th, 2014 letter from Inge-Lise Ameer, who was the Interim Dean of the College, Inge-Lise Ameer, and Michael Mastanduno, Dean of the Faculty of Arts and Sciences, and Inge-Lise Ameer, Vice Provost for Student Affairs, to the members of the faculty at: Letter to Faculty 9/12/14 (pdf).